 Edhat will not reimburse subscription refunds for members who do not follow our policies.
 All comments posted on edhat from community members are not a reflection of edhat's staff, owners, or business as a whole.
-Any issues or disputes with your account should be directed to us at email@example.com
+Any issues or disputes with your account or comments should be directed to us at firstname.lastname@example.org

 Every comment will have an up-arrow (up-vote), a down-arrow (down-vote), and a flag.
 Only paid edhat subscribers are allowed to use these features.
 (Click here to upgrade your account)

 The up-vote of a comment means you agree, like the comment, think it's funny, and overall have a positive attitude about it.

 The down-vote of a comment means you disagree or dislike the content.
 A comment with a high number of down-votes will be sent to the edhat nanny for review.
 If the comment violates our policies, it will be deleted.

 The flag icon will send an alert to the edhat staff and the edhat nanny to review a comment ASAP as it severely violates our policies.

 Deleted comments can be viewed in each article's Penalty Box.
 However, if a comment is extraordinarily atrocious, the edhat nanny will remove it from edhat altogether.
 Edhat reserves the right to delete or remove any comment.

 She's still there, reading over what people are saying and voting on.
 Ultimately, the Nanny has the final say on anything, but with the new self-moderation tools described above, paid edhat subscribers are able to self-police comments as soon as possible.
 If an edhat user has a high percentage of comments deleted or removed within a short amount of time, their account will automatically become restricted where the Nanny must approve their comments before they are posted live.
 If you have a restricted account and would like a review to become unrestricted, contact us at email@example.com.